 I like to buy fresh or frozen shrimp that has been cleaned, deveined, and shells removed.

-You can use shrimps with tails but then you’re giving your guests or family members a little job of removing the tail every time they go for a bite of shrimp.
+You can use shrimps with tails, but then you’re giving your guests or family members a little job of removing the tail whenever they go for a bite of shrimp.

-It’s definitely not the end of the world but I think it’s nice to have the tails removed to make it for easier eating.
+It’s definitely not the end of the world, but I think it’s nice to have the tails removed to make it easier to eat.

 Thawing frozen shrimp

-When in doubt always check the back of the bag for directions on how the packager of the shrimp recommends defrosting.
+When in doubt, always check the back of the bag for directions on how the shrimp packager recommends defrosting.

-Typically, I like to either let it defrost slowly in the refrigerator overnight or place the frozen shrimp in a colander and run cold water over it until it is defrosted.
+Typically, I let it defrost slowly in the refrigerator overnight or place the frozen shrimp in a colander and run cold water over it until defrosted.

 Using cooked shrimp

 Can you use cooked shrimp in this orzo salad?